 How to download the latest kit

-The kit is downloadable from www.tpc.org.
-Use the link to the TPC-DS benchmark.
+The kit is downloadable from www.tpc.org, using the link for the TPC-DS benchmark.

 What’s in the kit

 There are hundreds of files in the kit but only a few that you have to read or modify.
 Here’s the list of files that you should read: